kaminski-pawel/CV-NZ/CV-NZ.md

 - reading XML files with financial statements
 - exporting contents of XML files to .XLSX (Excel) or .CSV files
-- ratio analysis (indebtness, profitability, margins, liquidity, cash conversion cycle, transfer pricing, etc.)
+- ratio analysis (indebtedness, profitability, margins, liquidity, cash conversion cycle, transfer pricing, etc.)
 - bankruptcy prediction
 - standardization of financial data
 - verification of financial statements
 - fixing minor errors of financial statements
 - company's use of a tax shield

-Financial data read by the software can be visualised (incl. as a chart), printed and saved as an Excel file.
-The tools allow to analyse financial data from one or many financial statements.
+Financial data read by the software can be visualized (incl. as a chart), printed and saved as an Excel file.
+The tools allow to analyze financial data from one or many financial statements.
 With thousands unique users a month the application is widely used across the country among managers, journalists and finance professionals (accountants, auditors, analysts, etc.).

 - Python
 - Django, Django Rest Framework